Tableau charts: Lollipop chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.
 Therefore, inspired by the mission of this series, we’ll explore on how to create a Lollipop chart in Tableau.

 But, why should one learn this chart?
 And are there other alternatives for this chart?
-Bar and line chart are some of the best alternatives for this chart, but truth be told, in their simplicity of presenting data, these two charts are boring to some users and I know some you can concur with me.
+Bar and line chart are some of the best alternatives for this chart, but truth be told, in their simplicity of presenting data, these two charts can be boring to some users and I know some of you can concur with me.
 Depending on the target audience, there will always be mixed reactions in the way people prefer information packaged, and therefore you don’t want to appear boring especially if your audience prefers new thoughts, inspiring work and visually appealing products.
-Learning how to create this chart can save you in such a scenario.
+Learning how to create this chart can save you in such situations.
 In a nutshell, this article prepares us on how to respond to different market demands in the data visualization niche.

 Related: How to create a dual axis chart.

 Drag dimension field ‘Sub-Category’ to the rows shelf.

 Drag measure field ‘Sales’ to the columns shelf.